mpskex/507-easyx/readme.md

-# Game Pro on easyX
+# Game Proj on easyX
 ### Actually this project is a homework of Advanced Programming Language Designing.
 I would like to make it stronger and former, so I work this with a readme file that you are reading.

 ## First :Language